 A sensitivity analysis provides information on the degree to which a design parameter must be changed in order to achieve a desired quality level.
 If the influence and sensitivity of a design parameter is known, a better choice can be made on the particular parameter’s value.
 By showing which design parameter (input) influences the quality (output) and to what extent this occurs, the forming process is made transparent.

-a stable process window
+A sensitivity analysis allows for the definition of a stable process window

 The figure shows an example of a sensitivity analysis.
 When observing the output across the whole process window, there are two areas in which quality criteria have been met.
 The left area is characterized by a relatively high peak while the right area indicates a rather steady trend.
 If the corresponding design parameter lies in the left area during the production phase, problems may arise.
 A well-defined parameter value results in good product quality.
 Should the value change slightly, it causes the opposite effect.
 The right area, on the other hand, ensures a stable production process because the desired quality level can be reached within a larger window.
 In this way, sensitivity analysis allows for the definition of a stable process window.